Paultimi20/The-Uncounted-Voice-Unpacking-Youth-Voter-Apathy-in-Nigeria-s-2019-Presidential-Poll/README.md

 # The Uncounted Voice - Unpacking Youth Voter Apathy in Nigeria's 2019 Presidential Poll

 ---
 *This report stems from a survey I conducted with the aim of crafting a compelling and educative story from data.
-Watch the short story here: [https://tinyurl.com/2019-Election-Story](https://tinyurl.com/2019-Election-Story).
-Alternatively, refer to my pinned post on LinkedIn: [linkedin.com/in/paul-timi-20](https://www.linkedin.com/in/paul-timi-20).*
+Watch the short story here: [link here](https://tinyurl.com/2019-Election-Story).
+Alternatively, refer to my pinned post on [LinkedIn:](https://www.linkedin.com/in/paul-timi-20).*

 ---
 ## Abstract